ksator/junos-automation-with-stackstorm/README.md

 - doesnt rely on human input.
 - react to events.

-Stackstorm has network automation capabilities with the packs napalm and ansible.
+Stackstorm has network automation capabilities with the stackstorm packs napalm and ansible.
+So stackstorm can fire napalm or ansible content based on events.

 https://keepingitclassless.net/2016/12/introduction-to-stackstorm/ (Matt Oswalt)
 https://medium.com/netflix-techblog/introducing-winston-event-driven-diagnostic-and-remediation-platform-46ce39aa81cc (netflix)